telerik/maui-docs/controls/pdfviewer/configuration.md

 ## Customize the Default Busy Indicator

-When loading documents in the PDF Viewer, a busy indicator visualizes.
+When loading documents in the PDF Viewer, a busy indicator appears on the screen.

 ![Telerik UI for .NET MAUI PDF Viewer Busy Indicator](images/pdfviewer-busyindicator.png "PDF Viewer BusyIndicator")